Skhvilo castle: Architecture

 Skhvilo castle stretches along a ridge, bordered by the ravine of Rekhula river from the west and Tiriponi valley from the east.
 The castle is elongated rectangular, with only a narrow entrance to the west.
 Relatively well preserved, it has an area of about 45 × 20 m, protrudes with high walls of three to four floors (about 14 m) from the ground, ending with merlons.
 Wooden battle trail, held on consoles, was stretching along behind.
 Arrowslits were on the same level.
-The thickness of the walls is three to four meters (two meters by other source) On the west side there are two semicircular bastions, while on the east there are four, which emerge from the pillar-shaped wall.
+The thickness of the walls is three to four meters (two meters by other sources) On the west side there are two semicircular bastions, while on the east there are four, which emerge from the pillar-shaped wall.
 The only access was located on the southwest side, and getting inside was possible only by temporarily attaching a wooden ladder.
 In the small courtyard behind the door, there was another courtyard wall that blocked the passage to the buildings beyond.
 The whole structure is supported by two towers.
-To the north is a five-storie quadrangular tower used as a watchtower.
+To the north is a five-storey quadrangular tower used as a watchtower.
 This main tower is meant to hold the northern corner.
 A second tower, also quadrangular, but reduced to the height of the wall, is located on the south side of the fortress.
 The space between both towers is split by additional walls, and contains constructions of various age, including the residential buildings leaning against the defensive wall and a building originally used as a church.
 Because of limited space the church had two floors.
-A water reservoir, which was filled from aqueduc, is found near the church.
+A water reservoir, which was filled from an aqueduct, is found near the church.

-Occasionally sappings can be observed under the walls, as well as other signs of the castle siege.
+Occasionally sappings can be observed under the walls, as well as other signs of the castle sieges.